jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 While Jest can test your code, [Storybook](https://storybook.js.org/) can be used to catalog and test your UI.
 They call themselves a "frontend workshop for building UI components in isolation" and we couldn't agree more.
 Build your components separate from your app, even having props be dynamic while viewing their effects.
 All you have to do is run `yarn redwood storybook`.

-Redwood adds data mocking for Storybook so that you can display components that would normally be populated with data from GraphQL, but without needing a server running.
+Cedar adds data mocking for Storybook so that you can display components that would normally be populated with data from GraphQL, but without needing a server running.

 ![image](https://github.com/redwoodjs/redwood/assets/300/2753a292-01d4-41b9-9975-edc1f8c1c3ac)